paldhous/ucb/2018/data-bootcamp/md/datasets.md

 Click on the title links to download the data.
 Place on your desktop, then double-click to unzip.

+These files are in CSV format, which stands for comma-separated values; they have a `.csv` extension.
+These are plain text files, in which columns in the data are separated by commas.
+CSV is a common format for storing and exchanging data.
+Values that are intended to be treated as text, rather than numbers, are often enclosed in quote marks.

 #### [Oakland: Injury traffic collisions](./data/oakland.zip)

 Data from the [Transportation Injury Mapping System](https://tims.berkeley.edu/), which details injury and fatal traffic accidents recorded in the California Highway Patrol's [Statewide Integrated Traffic Records System](http://iswitrs.chp.ca.gov/Reports/jsp/userLogin.jsp), geocoded for mapping by UC Berkeley's Safe Transportation Research & Education Center.